CasTruyers/cppProject/README.md

  *g++ -std=c++11 -Wall -g  -lsdl2 -Iinclude -Llib source/Food.cpp source/Game.cpp source/Main.cpp source/Snake.cpp -o build/snake*

 ### HOW TO USE
- Run the application, a window will pop up and the game begins.
+ Run the application, a window pops up and the game begins.
  Use the UP, DOWN, LEFT and RIGHT keys on the keyboard to control the snake.
+ Quit the game be closing the window or pressing ESC.

 ### TO-DO
  - File I/O for saving highscore
+ - Adding ESC Quitting
  - sounds
  - showing score and highscore on window instead of terminal
  - making SDL_Rect struct array dynamic